 Arkansas State University School of Nursing offers an associate degree (AASN) and a baccalaureate degree in nursing (BSN).
 Upon completion of the prescribed undergraduate curriculum the graduate is eligible to write the National Council Licensure Examination to become a registered nurse (NCLEX-RN).
+The school of nursing also offers a master's degree in nursing (MSN), doctor of nursing practice (DNP), and doctor of nursing practice in nurse anesthesia (DNP).
+Upon completion of the respective program of study, the graduate is eligible to take the appropriate certification examination.

-The nursing courses for the traditional AASN program are planned within the framework of four semesters, with general education and science courses as prerequisites.
-Courses for the LPN-AASN program along with the LPN-AASN online option are planned within the framework of three traditional semesters, with general education and science courses as prerequisites.
+The nursing courses for the Traditional AASN program and Paramedic to AASN program options are planned within the framework of four semesters, with general education and science courses as prerequisites.
+Courses for the LPN-AASN program option along with the LPN-AASN online option are planned within the framework of three traditional semesters, with general education and science courses as prerequisites.

 Courses for the traditional BSN program are planned within the framework of eight semesters with the first year consisting of general education and science courses as prerequisites.
 Courses for the LPN-BSN option are planned within the framework of one semester of nursing prerequisite courses followed by four semesters of professional nursing courses.
-A second degree accelerated BSN is offered in 13 months for students holding a Bachelor's degree in another field.
+A second degree accelerated BSN is offered in 14 months for students holding a Bachelor's degree in another field.
 Courses for the online RN-BSN option are offered on part time and full-time tracks and can be completed in as few as twelve months.